youtube channel

 When change happens, people are naturally weary of the future.

-It is your job at this point to pattern disrupt and add context to the team about the transition and how it affects them.
-Acknowledge that having a new boss is something that you understand might have them feeling uncertain about the future.
+Chatter will be around on the team anyways, perhaps with a narrative that isn’t accurate.
+Your job at this point is to pattern disrupt and add context about the transition and how it affects each member.
+Become empathetic and acknowledge that having a new boss is something that you understand might make them uncertain about the future.

-Most managers are poorly trained and as a result are ineffective.
-Your team will expect no different from you unless you show them from the very beginning you’re competent and credible.
-Having a conversation like this will help them see just how trustworthy you are.
+Most managers lack training and, as a result, are ineffective.
+Your team will expect the same from you unless you show them you’re competent and credible from the beginning.
+Having a conversation like this will help them see how trustworthy you are.

-Every once in-awhile there are managers out there that are a dream to work for.
-They’re inspiring, motivating and their teams love and respect them.
-If you are replacing someone like this, that has just moved on then it is equally as important to set yourself up as a credible leader.
+Every once-in-awhile, there are managers out there that are a dream to work for.
+They’re inspiring and motivating, and their teams love and respect them.
+If you are replacing someone like this that has just moved on, it is equally as important to set yourself up as a credible leader.

-Make sure that at the end of each 1:1 discussion that your new team member feels seen and heard by you.
+Ensure that at the end of each 1:1 discussion, your new team member feels seen and heard by you.

 Be curious.
-Nothing is worse than a new manager that comes in and changes things without first understanding what they are changing.
+A new manager changes things only after first understanding what they are changing.
+This is an important step in your new manager checklist.

 Be prepared to sit on your hands figuratively speaking and just listen to what’s happening around you.
 Your observations during this first week will help you to make wise decisions down the road.